ayertay/Clone_Driving_Behavior/README.md

 * video.py
 * writeup_template.md

 The simulator can be downloaded from the classroom.
-In the classroom, we have also provided sample data that you can optionally use to help train your model.
+In the classroom, Udacity has also provided sample data that can optionally be used to help train model.

 ## Details About Files In This Directory